tanyuzhuo/arm/README.md

 ### Prerequisites

-You will need [Python 3](https://www.python.org) installed, a data folder provided by ARM that contains all the raw ASCII data txt files.
+You will need [Python 3](https://www.python.org) installed, a data folder provided by ARM that contains all the raw ASCII data txt files(NDA needed).

 ### Installing